abieler/ices-desktop/README.md

 `dataFile:` full path to the DSMC output file which is to be used for the calculation (set at install time)

+`dataDir:` full path to a directory with multiple DSMC output files.
+See comments below to see difference between dataDir and DataFile.

 `species:` your choice of species to be used for the calculation.
 Valid choices are H2O, CO2 or CO (or whatever species are actually done in the DSMC case)

+The line of sight calculation is performed for one specific date and time.
+If you know exactly which DSMC file you need for this calculation you can specify this with the `dataFile:` keyword.
+However, you have to be sure to select a DSMC case that is representative of the illumination conditions for your specific date and time.
+To make things easier you can also define `dataDir:` in the .userSettings.conf file.
+In this directory you can have a full set of DSMC output files, the LOS.jl script will automatically figure out which of those cases (including the species) is most suitable for that specific date.
+This will select the right DSMC file according to heliocentric distance, solar longitude and solar latidude.
+This is the recommended way of using the LOS.jl script.

+#####insitu.jl
+`workingDir:` directory where input files and the output of the calculations are stored (set at install time to ices-desktop/work).

+`spicelib:` full path to the spice library (set at install time)

+`kernelFile:` full path to the metafile containing all necessary spice kernels. (set at install time)

+`dataDir:` full path to a directory with multiple DSMC output files.
+See comments below to see difference between dataDir and DataFile.

+`species:` your choice of species to be used for the calculation.
+Valid choices are H2O, CO2 or CO (or whatever species are actually done in the DSMC case).
+For insitu.jl you can also specify more than one species by having a comma separated list of arguments such as: `species:H2O,CO2,CO`.

+Note that insitu.jl only accepts `dataDir:` and not `dataFile:` as parameter.

+#####interpolate_coords.jl
+`workingDir:` directory where input files and the output of the calculations are stored (set at install time to ices-desktop/work).

+`spicelib:` full path to the spice library (set at install time)

+`kernelFile:` full path to the metafile containing all necessary spice kernels. (set at install time)

+`dataFile:` full path to a directory with multiple DSMC output files.

+Note that interpolate_coords.jl only accepts `dataFile:` and not `dataDir:` as parameter.
+As there is no specified date and time to when to extract the variables the exact DSMC file has to be specified.
+The user coordinates have to be defined in meters and in the comet nucleus fixed reference frame.
+(Osiris reference frame)